Given Instances

 Given Instance Initialization

-A given instance without type or context parameters is initialized on-demand, the first time it is accessed.
-If a given has type or context parameters, a fresh instance is created for each reference.
+An unconditional given instance without parameters is initialized on-demand, the first time it is accessed.
+If the given is a mere alias to some immutable value, the given is implemented as a simple forwarder, without incurring the cost of a field to hold a cached value.
+If a given is conditional, a fresh instance is created for each reference.

 Syntax